-Introduction: A possible link between vitamin D and breast cancer is under study.
+Introduction: Whether or not vitamin D may lower the risk of breast cancer is under study.
 Most of the vitamin D a person gets comes from the sun and a small amount comes from diet.

-Findings from studies on vitamin D exposure (through diet alone or diet plus sunlight) and breast cancer risk are mixed.
+Findings from studies on vitamin D (through diet alone or diet plus sunlight exposure) and breast cancer risk are mixed.

 Studying vitamin D with measures of sunlight exposure and diet presents some challenges.
 It is difficult to measure sunlight exposure.
 And, because so many foods that contain vitamin D also contain calcium, it is hard to single out the effects of vitamin D alone.

 Blood levels of vitamin D are a good marker of vitamin D exposure.
 By studying blood levels of vitamin D, researchers avoid the measurement issues with sunlight exposure and diet.

 Findings from studies on a possible link between blood levels of vitamin D and breast cancer risk have been mixed.